| Every summer the circus comes to town; and every year, you and

 the candlepin.
 He starts to juggle again but soon drops everything.

-By the Grinder
+>GO SOUTHBy the Grinder

+The organ-grinder and his monkey are here.
 The monkey is on its knees, arms outstretched, basking in the applause

 of a small crowd.
 "That was great," you hear someone say.